 East Lyme Board of Selectmen unanimously approves budget

-East Lyme — The Board of Selectmen on Wednesday unanimously approved a budget for 2018-19 with no changes to the bottom line from the budget proposed last month by First Selectman Mark Nickerson, he said Thursday.
+East Lyme — The Board of Selectmen on Wednesday unanimously approved a budget for 2019-20 with minor changes to the bottom line from the spending plan proposed last month by First Selectman Mark Nickerson, he said Thursday.

-Nickerson will next present the Board of Finance with the budget proposal at its meeting at 7 p.m.
-Wednesday, March 14, at Town Hall.
+Nickerson next will present the Board of Finance with the budget proposal at its meeting at 7 p.m.
+Wednesday, March 13, at Town Hall.

 MOST VIEWED MEDIA

 MOST DISCUSSED STORIES